vimeo/carbon-tagger/README.md

 # performance

-currently, not optimized at all! but thanks to the sql buffer this may suffice.
+currently, not optimized at all! but it's probably speedy enough, and there's a big sql buffer that smoothens the effect of new metrics

-* known metrics, or new metrics with the sql buffer not full: 3000~5500 metrics/s
+* known metrics, or new metrics with the sql buffer not full: 8000metrics/s
-* syncing metrics to mysql (1 worker): 475metrics/s
+* syncing metrics to mysql (1 worker): 1500 metrics/s

 # future optimisations: